Online network change point detection with missing values and temporal dependence: Introduction

 Missingness has also been previously considered in the change point analysis literature.
 For high-dimensional vector-valued data with missing entries, \cite{xie2012change} devised a generalised likelihood ratio based statistic to study an online change point detection problem; \cite{foll:21} was concerned with the localisation error control in an offline perspective.
 For Gaussian graphical models with potential missingness, \cite{londschien2021change} studied an offline change point detection and focused only on the computational aspects.
 Other more application-oriented work includes \cite{muniz2011random} and \cite{yang2020changepoint}, among others. \cite{enikeeva2021change}, arguably, is the closest-related to us in the literature. \cite{enikeeva2021change} was concerned with testing the existing of and estimating the location of one change point in an offline setting, on dynamic networks with missingness.
 Optimal offline detection and localisation rates were investigated in \cite{enikeeva2021change}.

+On top of the missingness, different from the aforementioned literature, we also consider temporal dependence in both (1) the network generating mechanism and (2) the missingness patterns, as well as the dependence between (1) and (2).
+The generality and flexibility are the first of their kind.
+Having said this, modelling only the dynamic network processes with temporal dependence has been considered in literature, such as Markov chain-based dynamic network models \citep[e.g.][]{snijders2005models, ludkin2018dynamic, jiang2020autoregressive}.
+We focus on modelling dynamic networks using temporally dependent latent positions, under $\phi$-mixing conditions, with an example in \Cref{sec:example}.
+The introduction of latent positions allows for edge-dependence within networks, in addition to temporal dependence.

-In this paper, we assume that the data are a sequence of independent inhomogeneous Bernoulli networks (Definition \ref{def-inhomo}), with a heterogeneous Bernoulli sampling missingness pattern (Definition \ref{def-sample}).
-The underlying distribution of the networks is assumed to change at a certain time point, namely the change point.
+In this paper, we assume that the data are a sequence of random dot product networks (\Cref{def-rdpg}), with a heterogeneous Bernoulli sampling missingness pattern (\Cref{def-sample}).
+Both the dynamic networks and the missingness are driven by a sequence of temporally dependent latent positions associated with a set of fixed nodes.
+The unknown underlying distribution of the networks is assumed to change at a certain time point, namely the change point.
 Our goal is to detect this change point as soon as it occurs, while controlling the probability of false alarms.

 The contributions of this paper are summarised as follows.
 Firstly, this is, to the best of our knowledge, the first paper studying online network change point detection possessing missing values with rigorous theoretical justifications.
 In a rather general framework, we study a change point estimator based on the soft-impute matrix completion algorithm \citep[e.g.][]{mazumder2010spectral} and derive a nearly-optimal upper bound on the detection delay, while controlling the probability of false alarms.
-Secondly, we present a multiple-copy version of the soft-impute algorithm and verify the theoretical guarantees of its output, allowing for different copies possessing different missingness patterns.
-Lastly, extensive numerical analysis is conducted to support our theoretical findings.
+Secondly, we allow for the $\phi$-mixing in the latent position sequence as well as the missing patterns.
+Under such generality, we present a multiple-copy version of the soft-impute algorithm and verify the theoretical guarantees of its output, allowing for different copies possessing different missingness patterns.
+Lastly, extensive numerical analysis is conducted to support our theoretical finding.